Travel Vaccinations and advice

 As you will be aware, GP surgeries are working under increasing pressure and must prioritise the services they provide.

-Therefore, the basic travel vaccinations funded by the NHS are available at your surgery - provided you follow the guidance in the Travellers Information Sheet.
+Therefore, only the basic travel vaccinations funded by the NHS are available at your surgery.

 Please be aware we no longer offer private travel vaccinations, malaria tablets or a full travel assessment service.

-If you wish to have any of the vaccinations which are provided on the NHS, please dowload a Three Shires Travel Risk Assessment Form, complete it and leave it with your surgery reception.
+If you wish to have any of the vaccinations which are provided on the NHS, please speak to reception who will text or email you a